mokanove/servers/README.md

 #### HTTP Download

-> Cleck [Download file from this server.] or [Download file from this server with ssl.] to using http download a 300MiB file.
+> Cleck [Download file from this server with ssl.] to using http download a 300MiB file.
+>
+> (Ago it support unssl but now not support it , Because now most services are all using ssl.)

 ### Proxy IP(SNI IP)